markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/README.md

 # YADAMU - Yet Another Data Migration Utility

 This project has morphed in scope from being a simple drop in replacement for Oracle's traditional IMP and EXP utilities.
-It now supports homegeneous IMPORT, EXPORT ad COPY operations on and betweem Oracle, Postgres, MySQL, MariaDB, SQL Server, Vertica, Mongo DB, Snowflake, CockroachDB and Yugabyte.
+It now supports homegeneous IMPORT, EXPORT and COPY operations on and betweem Oracle, Postgres, MySQL, MariaDB, SQL Server, Vertica, Mongo DB, Snowflake, CockroachDB and Yugabyte.
 Limited support for Teradata and Redshift is also available on an experimental basis.
 Hence the new name - YADAMU.

 YADAMU migrates DDL and Content.